Skip to main content

 Russia has approved Semax for clinical use across several indications: ischemic stroke and transient ischemic attack, cognitive and memory disorders, optic nerve atrophy, and certain peptic ulcers (Polunin et al., PubMed 10741256).
 The Russian government later placed Semax on its national essential-medicines list, putting it on the same regulatory tier as the medicines the state guarantees access to.

 Outside Russia and Ukraine, the regulatory picture is empty.
 The US FDA has not approved Semax for any indication.
 The EMA has not authorized it.
-Norway's Legemiddelverket has not registered it as a medicinal product.
+Norway's DMP has not registered it as a medicinal product.
 The clinical-evidence package that satisfied Russian regulators in the 1990s was never submitted to Western agencies, and the original patent expired before any Western firm had reason to invest in the multi-hundred-million-dollar trials that approval would require.
 Generic competitors would arrive the day approval did.

 This regulatory contradiction is not a fringe technicality.
 It defines how Semax is sourced, classified, and discussed in 2026: as a research peptide in most of the world, with the genuine clinical evidence trapped behind a language barrier and a patent timeline that never lined up with Western drug development.